 Who’d have thought that despite being absurdly named ‘Wedgie Fit jeans‘, these things would fly off the shelves?
 As is usually the case when it comes to fads and trends, I’d been blissfully unaware of their existence until recently.
-Come to think of it, I had noticed women walking around with jean-wedgies, but I’d simply assumed that they’d hiked up their jeans to an uncomfortable degree for whatever reason.

 Last year, Levi’s came out with a pair of high-waisted jeans designed to make your butt look rounder (priorities) by practically squishing your stomach while simultaneously giving you a wedgie.
 Women who’ve tried on a pair have confessed that the material, 100% cotton, was stiff and inflexible, they couldn’t bend or sit in it, but they loved the way it made their derriere resemble the peach emoji.